czi-catalystproject/hub-champion-training/episodes/introduction.md

 Objectives

 - identify the benefits provided by a hub for interactive cloud computing
-- recognise use cases for interactive cloud computing in their user community
+- recognise use cases for interactive cloud computing in a Hub Champion's user community
 - describe their role and capacity as a Hub Champion to administer and support their hub
 :::